The Mutilator: Home media

+Reception

 Critical response

 Patrick Goldstein of the Los Angeles Times criticized the film upon its theatrical release, deeming it "a dull, amateurish shocker whose most striking characteristic is its complete lack of any ideas, good or otherwise."
 Variety called it "a boring horror film, designed strictly for fans of explicit gore."

 Jeremy Wheeler of AllMovie praised The Mutilator's level of gore but criticized every other aspect of it, noting, "With effects echoing early Tom Savini, the killings in The Mutilator are not only gratuitous, but sickeningly ingenious in that blood-red sort of way.
 It hearkens back to a time when the real stars of horror cinema were the effects, with each kill representing a new creative challenge for the makeup maestros.
 Yes, the acting is horrible and no, it does nothing to further the genre, but those should be the last reasons to catch this flick."

 Similar sentiments are shared by Hysteria Lives!
 Oh, the Horror! stated that, despite the amateurishness of the production, The Mutilator is "one of those slashers that works despite itself," and "falls right in line with other slashers who unwittingly mix inanity and violence in a manner that impossibly works."
 TV Guide awarded the film one out of five stars, noting that the performances are "all substandard, even for this sort of trash."

 In a retrospective, Chris Coffel of Bloody Disgusting praised the film, writing, "The Mutilator contains all the classic slasher tropes.
 A group of horny, drunk college kids head out for a booze filled weekend of sex.
 Instead of a cabin in the woods, they go to a condo on a beach.
 Despite this, the film has something very fresh and original to it."
 Film scholar Jim Harper notes in his book Legacy of Blood: A Comprehensive Guide to Slasher Movies, "Although not a gore classic, The Mutilator is bloodthirsty enough to keep gorehounds happy, and just interesting enough to keep hold of viewers through the slow parts."